The Outsized Charm of Tiny Montefioralle, Italy

 You’ll need to ascend a staircase to reach Montefioralle’s Church of San Stefano, but it’s worth the short climb: the views, as to be expected, are wonderful from up here as well.

-The church itself has a basic white facade, but it said to have a beautiful interior that was rebuilt in the 17th and 18th centuries.
+The church itself has a basic white facade, but it is said to have a beautiful interior that was rebuilt in the 17th and 18th centuries.

 It was closed when we visited, but we’ll simply add that to the list of reasons to re-visit Montefioralle in the future.